 “Montgomery's, Burnett's, and Alcott's novels offer an alternative to perspectives that focus exclusively on physical health and after-the-fact intervention.”

-Instead, their novels present a holistic approach to health, which shows physical, mental, and spiritual health to all be vital and interconnected, she says.
+Instead, their novels present a holistic approach to health, which shows physical, mental, and spiritual health to all be vital and interconnected, she said.

 “Their powerful portrayals of a preventative, holistic path to wellness advocate for the benefits, even the necessity, of activities such as daily exercise, fulfilling mental employment and time spent in fellowship.”

-In a time of COVID-19 isolation and quarantine, these ideas seem very helpful.
+In a time of COVID-19 isolation and quarantine, these ideas indeed seem very helpful.

 About Trinity Western University

 Founded in 1962, Trinity Western University is Canada’s premier Christian liberal arts university dedicated to equipping students to find and fulfill their purpose in life.
 It is a fully accredited research institution offering liberal arts and sciences, as well as professional schools in business, nursing, education, human kinetics, graduate studies, and arts, media, and culture.
 It has five campuses: Langley, Richmond-Lansdowne, Richmond-Minoru, Ottawa, and Bellingham, WA.
 TWU emphasizes academic excellence, research, and student engagement in a vibrant faith community devoted to supporting vibrant leaders seeking to have a transformational impact on culture.
 Learn more at www.twu.ca or follow us on Twitter @TrinityWestern, on Facebook and LinkedIn.